rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 #### Option 2: Integrated setup

 Instead of using separate scripts to trigger the bundle analyzer, you can instead incorporate the webpack-bundle-analyzer into your webpack configuration.
 Doing so runs the webpack-bundle-analyzer localhost server as a side effect of running the build command.

+Below, we'll look at how you can integrate the analyzer into a Rails using [Webpacker](https://github.com/rails/webpacker).

 ```javascript
 // config/webpack/environment.js